Moonbase59/azuracast_xmltv/README.md

 --group GROUP modifies the 'group-title' in M3U Tuner files.
 It normally contains the station name.
 Using this, you can group all stations of an AzuraCast server under a common name, or use something like 'Radio-DE' to merge with larger, existing lists.
-A very few clients like KODI support multiple groups.
+A very few clients, like KODI, support multiple groups.
 Separate these with a semicolon ';'.
 Empty values will be replaced by the station name: ';Radio-DE' --> 'Your Station;Radio-DE', 'Radio;;Radio-DE' --> 'Radio;Your Station;Radio-DE'.